Analogs of Bol operators on superstrings: Introduction

-In various problems of mathematical physics, it is natural to consider a~maximal simple subalgebra $\fs$ of a~simple vectorial Lie algebra $\fg$; for their classification, see \cite{LSh}, where ``simple''\ is understood in the above-mentioned ``weak'' sense, see \eqref{notN}.
+In various problems of mathematical physics, it is natural to consider a~\textbf{maximal} simple subalgebra $\fs$ of a~simple vectorial Lie algebra $\fg$; for their classification, see \cite{LSh}, where ``simple''\ is understood in the above-mentioned ``weak'' sense, see \eqref{notN}.
 Let $i: \fs\longrightarrow \fg$ be the corresponding embedding.
-Consider examples.
+The following lemma describes the scope of our examples; for notation used in this text, see \S~\ref{WD} and Subsection~\ref{elu}, for further details, see \cite{BGLLS}.